 How it works

-Sally lives in Chermside and works in Brisbane CBD for an accounting firm.
-She works 52 weeks a year and travels to and from work via bus from Chermside which is a 2 zone journey and would cost her $7.80 per day, totalling $2,028.00 per year.
+Sally lives in Chermside and works in Brisbane CBD.
+Sally earns an annual salary of $84,659 working for an accounting firm in Brisbane city.
+She works 52 weeks a year and travels to and from work via bus.
+From Chermside it is a 2 zone journey and would cost her $7.80 per day, totalling $2,028.00 per year.
 Using our Bus Travel Benefit, Sally can pay for this before tax.
-Sally has an annual salary of $84,659.
-Sally’s weekly tax burden is $400.13.
-Sally’s weekly take-home pay is $1,227.93.
-Sally pays bus travel fares of $39.
-Sally’s weekly take-home pay after using the bus travel benefit is $1,203.87.
+Sally’s weekly tax burden is $378.35.
+Sally’s weekly take-home pay is $1,249.70.
+Sally pays bus travel fares of $39 per week.
+Sally’s weekly take-home pay after using the bus travel benefit is $1,222.73.
 With the bus travel benefit, Sally’s cost of transport is paid for using pre-tax dollars.
-Sally is saving $24.06 a week using this benefit.
-That’s a coffee every day!
+Sally is saving $625 per annum using this benefit.

 Katie earns an annual salary of $88,500 working for an advertising agency in Brisbane.
-She is looking to buy a new Laptop as it would assist her greatly with her creative job.
-A new series Lenovo ThinkPad will cost $2,399.
-Katie saves $21.76 per week through SPA by packaging her laptop
+She is looking to buy a new MacBook Pro as it would assist her greatly with her creative job.
+A new series 16 inch MacBook Pro with 512GB of storage will cost $3,799.
+Katie saves $47.66 per week through SPA by packaging her laptop.